che-incubator/jetbrains-editor-images/README.md

 ![editor](https://raw.githubusercontent.com/che-incubator/jetbrains-editor-images/media/images/editor.png)

-Contains utilites and scripts, which allows to run JetBrains products in Eclipse Che infrastructure using [Projector](https://github.com/JetBrains/projector-server).
+Contains utilites and scripts, which allows to run JetBrains products in Eclipse Che® infrastructure using [Projector](https://github.com/JetBrains/projector-server).

 Projector is a server-side libraries set, that allows to run Swing applications remotely.

-## Run JetBrains IDE in Eclipse Che
+## Run JetBrains IDE in Eclipse Che®

-In order to run JetBrains IDE in Eclipse Che infrastructure, current repository contains workspace configuration, which provides the ability to do that.
+In order to run JetBrains IDE in Eclipse Che® infrastructure, current repository contains workspace configuration, which provides the ability to do that.
 To run the workspace you can use Factory Link:

 ##### IntelliJ IDEA Community

-- Che Factory pattern:
+- Eclipse Che® Factory pattern:

   ```
   https://<your-che-host>/dashboard/#https://github.com/che-incubator/jetbrains-editor-images?che-editor=https://raw.githubusercontent.com/che-incubator/jetbrains-editor-images/main/devfiles/next/che-idea/2022.1-next.yaml